-There are many things to take into consideration for making training content accessible.
+There are many things to take into consideration when making training content accessible.
 Some examples are color choice for contrast, size of elements, simple writing, and more.

-We put together a post with more details on all the ways to make Word documents accessible which also includes a free downloadable checklist so you should definitely check that out too.
+We put together a post with more details on all the ways to make Word documents accessible, which also includes a free downloadable checklist, so you should check that out, too.

 But this is all about adding alternate text to Word and Google Docs, one of the easiest things you can do to make documents more accessible.
 Alternate text is commonly known as alt text.

-Alt text is essentially a text description of an image that screen readers will read.
-Alt text is also typically available when images are turned off or if they can’t load for whatever reason.
+Alt text is essentially a description of an image that screen readers will read.
+Alt text is also typically available when images are turned off or can’t load for whatever reason (images turned off or broken reference).

-For any written documents you produce for training, if there are images that are relevant to learning then alt text should be provided.
+For any written documents you produce for training, if images are relevant to learning, alt text should be provided.
 If an image is for decorative purposes, don’t provide alt text.
 There’s no purpose for a screen reader to read what a decorative image is because it takes away from the important content or could make the content more confusing.

 Microsoft Word offers the option to mark an image as decorative only.
-That’s helpful because screen readers will skip over images with no alt text or marked as decoration entirely.
-It’s best to mark them decorative rather than leave them blank, though.
+That’s helpful because screen readers skip over images with no alt text or marked as decoration entirely.
+It’s best to mark them decorative rather than blank, though.

 Before I get into the details of adding alt text to your document images, there are other accessibility considerations.
 Let’s take a quick detour because these are important to know.

-Beyond the obvious features that a lot of software contain for accessibility, there are things you must take into account yourself.
+Beyond the obvious features that a lot of software contains for accessibility, there are things you must take into account yourself.
 That’s because they’re not features but simply mindful designs for accessibility.

-These are some potential types of disabilities that must be taken into account for making training documents accessible.
+These are some potential types of disabilities that must be considered when making training documents accessible.

-The list can go on but there are some simple steps you can take to help make training content more accessible to everyone.
-These steps generally apply to digital training such as eLearning and videos, but some can be applied to in-person training, performance support, or other methods too.
+The list can go on, but there are some simple steps you can take to make training content more accessible to everyone.
+These steps generally apply to digital training such as eLearning and videos, but some can be applied to in-person training, performance support, or other methods.

-Here’s what you can do to accommodate accessible needs and help others who don’t necessary require accessible content but will benefit from it.
+Here’s what you can do to accommodate accessible needs and help others who don’t necessarily require accessible content but will benefit from it.

 Adding alt text to performance support (job aids, quick reference guides, etc.) is a great way to assist people with screen reading technology.
 Alternate (alt) text can be read by screen-reading technology in the place of an image.

 The best part?
-When you put alt text in either Microsoft Word or Google Docs and export it to PDF, the alt text will still be included for screen readers.
+When you export alt text in either Microsoft Word or Google Docs to PDF, the alt text will still be included for screen readers.

-One last note on accessibility in Microsoft Word in general.
-Microsoft provides a really handy tool for all their Office applications that lets you check if your Office content is accessible.
+One last note on accessibility in Microsoft Word in general: Microsoft provides a handy tool for all their Office applications that lets you check if your Office content is accessible.
 It also gives you handy tips for fixing non-accessible content.

 Adding or editing alt text in Microsoft Word images is fairly straightforward.
-If you used a stock image from Word, then the image comes with some basic alt text already.
+If you used a stock image from Word, then the image comes with some basic alt text.
 It’s not usually very good, though.

-Also, if you’d rather watch a video on this topic then check out the video we put together about how to make Word documents more accessible.
+Also, if you’d rather watch a video on this topic, check out the video we put together about making Word documents more accessible.

 Here’s how you add and edit alt text In Microsoft Word.